What does a platypus look like? Generating customized prompts for zero-shot image classification: Related Work

 \subsection{Generated Text for Downstream Tasks}

-Recent work has utilized text generated from LLMs in a number of ways.
-Santurkar~\etal \cite{santurkar2022caption} use an LLM to paraphrase existing image captions to use as data augmentation for CLIP.
-Liu~\etal \cite{Liu2022GeneratedKP} use GPT-3 to generate knowledge on a topic when given a number of demonstrations, which is then used to improve accuracy on common sense reasoning questions.
-Hu~\etal \cite{Hu2022KnowledgeablePI} use a LLM to add labels to text to improve text classification accuracy.
-In Yu~\etal \cite{Yu2022MultimodalKA}, the outputs of a GPT-2 model are used to train an encoder on top of a vision model to generate multimodal image representations for a variety of tasks.
-Su~\etal \cite{Su2022LanguageMC} utilize a language model to perform image captioning by iteritively generating candidate image captions with a LLM and then using feedback from an open vocabulary model to align it to a given image.
-Similarly, Yang~\etal \cite{Yang2022AnES} use GPT-3 along with text descriptions of images for the Visual Question Answering (VQA) task.
+Recent work has utilized text generated from LLMs in a number of ways. \cite{santurkar2022caption} use an LLM to paraphrase existing image captions to use as data augmentation for CLIP. \cite{Liu2022GeneratedKP} use GPT-3 to generate knowledge on a topic when given a number of demonstrations, which is then used to improve accuracy on common sense reasoning questions. \cite{Hu2022KnowledgeablePI} use a LLM to add labels to text to improve text classification accuracy.
+In \cite{Yu2022MultimodalKA}, the outputs of a GPT-2 model are used to train an encoder on top of a vision model to generate multimodal image representations for a variety of tasks. \cite{Su2022LanguageMC} utilize a language model to perform image captioning by iteritively generating candidate image captions with a LLM and then using feedback from an open-vocabulary model to align it to a given image.
+Similarly, \cite{Yang2022AnES} use GPT-3 along with text descriptions of images for the Visual Question Answering (VQA) task.
 However, unlike CuPL these prior works are either purely language tasks (common sense reasoning, text classification) or multimodal with some language component (image captioning, VQA).
-In our work, we demonstrate how LLM generated text can be used to improve purely visual image classification tasks across a number of benchmarks.
+Most similarly, \cite{menon2022visual} use and LLM to generate a structured list of attributes which are then reformatted into captions for CLIP.
+However this work differs from ours as it does not improve over human written templates.
+Additionally, \cite{yang2022language} use an LLM to generate a list of natural language attributes for ImageNet classes and then select a subset of these attributes for each class in a few-shot manner.
+Our work differs from this as we remain in the zero-shot setting.